wix-incubator/wix-rest-docs/guides/About Extended Fields.md

 ## Add extended fields to an app

-To add extended fields for an API object to an app, follow these steps:
+To add extended fields for an API object to an app, do the following:

-1. Open the [Wix Dev Center](https://dev.wix.com/apps/) and select the app you want to add extended fields to.
+1. Open the [Wix Dev Center](https://dev.wix.com/apps/) and select the app you want to add extended fields for.
 1. In the sidebar on the left, click **Components**.
    ![sidebar menu](../media/sidebar-components.png)
 1. Hover over **Add Component** and select **Integration Component**.